I shall begin by stating the events which led me to the study of astrology

 I discussed at length (Part One) the evolution of astrological concepts, stating that while archaic astrology was locality-centered

 (as were all ancient cultures) European astrology since the early Renaissance was geocentric.
-In European charts the center of the earth-globe represented the center of the circular chart; all measurements, including the horizon, were made form the center of our planet.
+In European charts the center of the earth-globe represented the center of the circular chart; all measurements, including the horizon, were made from the center of our planet.

 A locality-centered astrology causes no problem: the earth is flat, the horizon of the locality is the surface of the earth; celestial bodies rise, culminate, disappear in the "underworld" then rise again.
 The center of whatever chart was used — and Indian astrologers still use the "square chart" which is actually some kind of magical figure without a circumference